adacayi/java_basics/src/main/java/com/sanver/basics/module/readme.md

     An `exports…to` directive enables you to specify in a comma-separated list precisely which module’s or modules’ code can access the exported package—this is known as a **qualified export**.

+    Note that `*` is not allowed in `exports`.
+This is to enforce fine-grained control over what parts of a module are exposed, promoting better encapsulation and modularity.

     ```
     module java.xml {
     exports javax.xml;